samaradw/discussions4/.github/steps/2-pin-discussion.md

   Historic note: this step combines the commend, approve, and needs changes steps from the previous version.
 -->

-# 📌 Step 2: Pin a Discussion Thread
+# 📌 Step 2: Pin a Discussion thread

 Now that you’ve created a discussion, it’s time to highlight it by pinning it to the top of your Discussions tab.